ypanagidis/eslint-turbo-TypeError/README.md

 # create-t3-turbo

 This is the "stock" create-t3-turbo repo.
-The onlyc changes are on the page.tsx file in the nextjs app.
+The only changes are on the page.tsx file in the nextjs app.

 To reproduce just do pnpm install and run pnpm lint.